0

 The deepened tunnel was opened to electric streetcar service on July 21, 1912.
 It was in use until November 27, 1939, when it was closed during the construction of the Milwaukee-Lake-Dearborn-Congress subway, the Lake & LaSalle (now Clark & Lake) station of which intersected the tunnel's south ramp under Lake Street.
 By 1950 the south approach had been covered, the tunnel and the north approach were filled and covered by 1953.

-Text imported from Wikipedia article "LaSalle Street Tunnel" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "LaSalle Street Tunnel" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants